erl-ang/bootleg-bittorrent/README.md

 wee.txt   heyy     127.0.0.1   1030
 ```

-#### test 2: Appropriate message is displayed when no files are being offered
+#### Appropriate message is displayed when no files are being offered

 - scenario: 1 client 1 server, client `list`s right after a successful registration